imagej/imagej.github.io/pages/Anomalous_Diffusion_Filters.md

 ## Anomalous Diffusion Filters

-![Filtering examples with the T1w MRI stack available in Fiji examples images.](Filters-examples.png
+![Filtering examples with the T1w MRI stack available in Fiji examples images.](/images/pages/Filters-examples.png
-"Filtering examples with the T1w MRI stack available in Fiji examples images.")
+"Filtering examples with the T1w MRI stack available in Fiji examples images.")"

 A PlugInFilter for the two different methods for image filtering:
 Anisotropic Anomalous Diffusion and Isotropic Anomalous Diffusion.
 Both